 What are some critical elements of a public relations campaign for a doctor?

 Kris Ruby: Getting quoted in digital outlets, feature articles on your practice in regional publications, radio appearances on trending news topics, award submission/ nominations for top doctor categories, pitching for conference speaking, promotion of conferences, coordination of marketing materials for conferences, content marketing, social media marketing, and promotion of press hits on social media.
 The list is pretty long…medical practice marketing and PR could be a full-time job!
+Contact Beast Creative Agency so they can handle the marketing for you.

 Why does a practice need to be visible if they have nothing newsworthy to promote?